RonaldDijkstra/wildfestivalgroningen/README.md

 1. Start the Middleman server:

     ```
-    bundle exec middleman server
+    rake serve:nl
+    rake serve:en
     ```

-    You should now be able to view your app at <http://localhost:4567>.
+    You should now be able to view your website at <http://localhost:4567>.